Cultivating Diversity in

 The LibroMobile is not only mobile but also builds community and promotes literacy.
 It resides on Calle Cuatro (off 4th & Spurgeon, back alley area) and travels throughout Santa Ana visiting a variety of communities, including Grand Central Art Center, Alta Baja Market and special events through Southern California.
 The design of the LibroMobile is nostalgic of the iconic paletero carts or fruit vendors that are part of downtown Santa Ana.
 To hear or see a paletero or frutero cart builds cultural interests (from locals and visitors) to know that something authentic and familiar is being offered, and LibroMobile has achieved the same connections through relevant literature.

 The LibroMobile Project offers affordable books by writers of color, bilingual and Spanish books for children, youth, and adults, as well as books that speak to culture and social justice issues relevant to the local community.
-Stocked items, which started with about 60 titles, now include approximately 3000 books ranging from handmade zines to popular titles, to small press bilingual publications, a community board to post local resources and a traveling Little Free Library—this serves as a book exchange.
+Stocked items, which started with about 60 titles, now include over 3000 books ranging from handmade zines to popular titles, to small press bilingual publications, a community board to post local resources and a Little Free Library—this serves as a book exchange.
 When someone wants to borrow a book instead of purchasing their own copy, they will provide another book for someone else to read for free.

 As a self-sustaining community model, LibroMobile uses profits to employ youth and emerging artists and provide stipends to guest writers and local artists.

 For questions, to donate books or interest in displaying/selling your publications on the LibroMoble, email: firstname.lastname@example.org

 For more information on Sarah Rafael García, visit: